Egyptian blue

 Apart from Egypt, it has also been found in the Near East, the Eastern Mediterranean, and the limits of the Roman Empire.
 It is unclear whether the pigment's existence elsewhere was a result of parallel invention or evidence of the technology's spread from Egypt to those areas.

+After the Roman era, Egyptian blue fell out of use and, thereafter, the manner of its creation was forgotten.
+In modern times, scientists have been able to analyze its chemistry and reconstruct how to make it.

-History and background
+History

 The ancient Egyptians held the color blue in very high regard and were eager to present it on many media and in a variety of forms.
 They also desired to imitate the semiprecious stones turquoise and lapis lazuli, which were valued for their rarity and stark blue color.
 Use of naturally occurring minerals such as azurite to acquire this blue was impractical, as these minerals were rare and difficult to work.
 Therefore, to have access to the large quantities of blue color to meet demand, the Egyptians needed to manufacture the pigment themselves.

 The earliest evidence for the use of Egyptian blue, identified by Egyptologist Lorelei H. Corcoran of The University of Memphis, is on an alabaster bowl dated to the late pre-dynastic period or Naqada III (circa 3250 BC), excavated at Hierakonpolis, and now in the Museum of Fine Arts, Boston.
 In the Middle Kingdom (2050–1652 BC) it continued to be used as a pigment in the decoration of tombs, wall paintings, furnishings, and statues, and by the New Kingdom (1570–1070 BC) began to be more widely used in the production of numerous objects.
 Its use continued throughout the Late period and Greco-Roman period, only dying out in the fourth century AD, when the secret to its manufacture was lost.

 No written information exists in ancient Egyptian texts about the manufacture of Egyptian blue in antiquity, and it was first mentioned only in Roman literature by Vitruvius during the first century BC.
 He refers to it as caeruleum and describes in his work De architectura how it was produced by grinding sand, copper, and natron, and heating the mixture, shaped into small balls, in a furnace.
 Lime is necessary for the production as well, but probably lime-rich sand was used.
 Theophrastus gives it the Greek term κύανος (kyanos, blue), which originally probably referred to lapis lazuli.
 Finally, only at the beginning of the nineteenth century was interest renewed in learning more about its manufacture when it was investigated by Humphry Davy in 1815, and others such as W. T. Russell and F. Fouqué.